dannysecurity/file-sharing/README.md

   - Share saved files with other users; and
   - Revoke access to previously shared files.

 More information can be found at https://sp24.cs161.org/proj2/overview/.
-All code past line 120 was written solely by me.
+All code past line 118 was written solely by me.
+The project has been consolidated into client.go.